Idea-Link/llm-image-evaluator/docs/02_prd.md

 ---

-#### Story 1.3: Simple Password Protection
+#### Story 1.3: Single Admin User Authentication

-**As a** project administrator, **I want** the entire Next.js application to be protected by a single, simple password, **so that** the internal tool is not publicly accessible.
+**As a** project administrator, **I want** the entire Next.js application to be protected by a single admin user account, **so that** the internal tool is not publicly accessible and leverages Supabase Auth's security features.

 **Acceptance Criteria**

-1. Accessing any page of the application prompts for a password if the user is not authenticated.
+1. Accessing any page of the application redirects to a login page if the user is not authenticated.

-2. A correct password, stored as a server-side environment variable, grants access and establishes a session (e.g., via a secure cookie).
+2. The login page displays email and password fields (email can be pre-filled with admin email).

+3. Correct admin credentials (stored as environment variables) authenticate via Supabase Auth and establish a secure session.

-3. An incorrect password denies access and shows an error message.
+4. Incorrect credentials deny access and show an appropriate error message.

-4. Once authenticated, the user can navigate between pages without being prompted for the password again.
+5. Once authenticated, the admin can navigate between pages without being prompted for credentials again.

-5. A minimal, unstyled login form is implemented to capture the password.
+6. A logout option is available to end the session.

+7. The admin user is created during database initialization using the configured environment variables.

 ---